metya/DeepLearning_in_R/README.md

-# Slides and some code for presentation "DeepLearning with R"
+# Slides and some code for presentation "DeepLearning in R"

 link to event: https://www.meetup.com/ru-RU/St-Petersburg-R-User-Group/events/256745888/